-6. Benefits of Colleges being declared as Place of Research
+6.1 Benefits of Colleges being declared as Place of Research

-- The recognition and declaration of the place of work for Ph.D. research will enable qualified teachers at the affiliated colleges to guide doctoral research. - The students will be benefited from the opening of the new place of research. - The decentralization of the place of research will fetch a considerable number of dividends to the parent University at the time of NAAC accreditation and NIRF rankings. - Faculty posted in SBWAC recognized as guides with any State University will maintain their guideship status with the existing university on transfer to any other college within the state. - The incumbent PRINCIPAL, if they are eligible guides in their parent institution will continue in their status as an M.Phil./Ph.D. guide in that institution.
+- 1. The recognition and declaration of the place of work for Ph.D. research will enable qualified teachers at the affiliated colleges to guide doctoral research. - 2.
+The students will be benefited from the opening of the new place of research. - 3.
+The decentralization of the place of research will fetch a considerable number of dividends to the parent University at the time of NAAC accreditation and NIRF rankings.

+6.2 Guideship for Ph.D./M.Phil.
+Degrees

+- 1. The regulation on guideship will be as per UGC guidelines as applicable from time to time.
+However, existing guides will maintain their guideship status post-superannuation for 5 years or until all the students registered under her/him submit their theses, whichever is earlier.
+However, the superannuated faculty will not be permitted to take fresh students beyond superannuation. - 2.
+Faculty posted in Government and Aided Colleges recognized as guides with any State University will maintain their guideship status with the existing university on transfer to any other college within the state. - 3.
+The incumbent PRINCIPAL, if they are eligible guides in their parent institution, will continue in their status as an M.Phil./Ph.D. guide in that institution.